Uberroot/launchsalsa/README.md

 # launchsalsa
-Ever want to make your Launchpad Pro do something new?
-Of course you did!
+Ever wanted to make your Launchpad Pro do something new?
+Of course you have!

 Import this module and subclass ScreenController to receive UI callbacks and interface with ScreenView to manage display.
 A cleaner API is coming for simpler output and more of an MVC feel (ScreenView will probably change).